8ta4/see/DONTREADME.md

 A WebSocket can push jobs without the second layer of polling.
 But it still has the same "are you there?" problem.

-`see` uses Chrome's native messaging.
+`see` uses Chrome's native messaging and a UNIX domain socket.

 > Does `see` fake mouse movements?